-Once upon a time in a castle high up on a hill overlooking Florence… a clutch of crystal chandeliers swayed in the breeze while shimmering gold sequins adorned the dinner tables of this fairy tale wedding.
+Once upon a time in a castle high up on a hill overlooking Florence… a clutch of crystal chandeliers swayed in the breeze and glimmering gold sequins adorned the dinner tables of this fairy tale wedding.
 The stage was set for the bride, whose every waking moment is consumed with visions of glamour, to marry her Prince Charming.

 Aurelia and I hit it off from “hello”.
 She is Scottish but working in NYC in the fashion industry in my old stomping grounds.
 Her pursuit of pure fashion for fashion’s sake reminded me of a younger self when every season held new wonders just waiting to be accessorized.
 Plus we are both glamour junkies.
 Pure, unabashed, unapologetic glamour.
 So working together on her wedding was a treat for me and we fed off of each other’s creativity.
 The idea started with a sequinned cake table and ended up with sequins on every reception table.
 And chandeliers!
 No glam fest is complete without lots of shiny, sparkling, divine chandeliers.
 On this we agreed wholeheartedly.